cprom/brain-bright-ts/README.md

 This project is open source and available under the MIT License.

 ## 👨‍👧 A Personal Note
-This app was built with love for my daughter and others like her who are just beginning their learning journey.
+This app was built with love for my daughter and others like her who are just beginning their Practiceing journey.
 I hope it brings as much joy to you and your children as it did to us during development. 💖

 # React + TypeScript + Vite